Rates & Insurance

 Insurance:

-If finances are a barrier, please ask me about low-cost to no-cost options.
+If finances are a barrier, please ask about low-cost to no-cost options.
+I will do my best to make counseling as affordable as possible.

 Good Faith Estimate: